farjana4/laravel-ecommerce/readme.md

 Laravel Ecommerce is an open source ecommerce platform management system using laravel

+## Laravel 5.7 before migration setup
+    1. app>Providers>AppServiceProvider.php
+            public function boot()
+                {
+                    schema::defaultStringLength(191);   // using this line for avoiding error of after create tables and run command php artisan migrate
+                }
+    2. use Illuminate\Support\Facades\Schema;  // using this line for avoiding error of after create tables and run command php artisan migrate

 ## Packages Used

 - composer require barryvdh/laravel-debugbar --dev